Last Updated on June 8, 2025

-The upper and bears a rounded head, whereas the lower end is widely expanded to from two large condyles.
+The upper end bears a rounded head, whereas the lower end is widely expanded to form two large condyles.
 The head is directed medially.
-The cylindrical shaft is convex forwards.
+The cylindrical shaft is convex forward.

 The upper end of the femur includes the head, the neck, the greater trochanter, the lesser trochanter, the intertrochanteric line, and the intertrochanteric crest.